rust-lang/rustc-perf/docs/glossary.md

 * **metric**: a name of quantifiable metric being measured (e.g., instruction count)
 * **artifact**: a specific version of rustc (usually a commit sha or some sort of human readable "tag" like 1.51.0)

+## Benchmarks

+* **stress test benchmark**: a benchmark that is specifically designed to stress a certain part of the compiler (e.g., [deeply-nested-async](https://github.com/rust-lang/rustc-perf/tree/master/collector/benchmarks/deeply-nested-async) is meant to stress parts of the compiler used in async code)
+* **real world benchmark**: a benchmark based on a real world crate.
+These are typically copied as-is from crates.io. (e.g., [serde](https://github.com/rust-lang/rustc-perf/tree/master/collector/benchmarks/serde) is a popular crate and the benchmark has not been altered from a release of serde on crates.io).

+## Artifacts

+* **artifact tag**: an identifier for a particular artifact (e.g., the tag "1.51.0" would presumably point to the 1.51.0 release of rustc).

 ## Testing

 * **test case**: a combination of a benchmark, a profile, and a scenario.